conan-io/docs/reference/tools/gnu/makedeps.rst

 Flags
 +++++

-By default, the ``conandeps.mk`` will contain all dependencies listed, including theirs ``cpp_info`` information, but will not pass any flags to the compiler.
+By default, the ``conandeps.mk`` will contain all dependencies listed, including their ``cpp_info`` information, but will not pass any flags to the compiler.

 Thus, the consumer should pass the following flags to the compiler: